-- Gaining better coverage of bottomup GHG emissions assessments across our portfolio for Scope 1, 2, and material Scope 3 emissions. - Maturing our Firm-level GHG emissions assessments approach through technological advancements in our data collection and management.
+- Continuing to increase coverage of bottom-up GHG emissions assessments across our portfolio for Scope 1, 2, and material Scope 3 emissions. - Maturing our GHG emissions assessments approach through optimisation in our data collection, review, and management.

 We look forward to sharing an update on these efforts in our next TCFD Report.